AdobeDocs/experience-platform.en/help/landing/license-usage-and-guardrails/total-data-volume.md

 ### Why is the file I ingested into the sandbox a different size compared to the Total Data Volume?

-Profile Service optimizes data for quick processing to execute the personalization and engagement workflows that the system is designed for.
+Profile optimizes data for quick processing to execute the personalization and engagement workflows that the system is designed for.
 The file size on the client-side may be different from the Total Data Volume because of factors including the type of encoding, compression, and format.

-### Does this change apply to SKUs that have a shared limit for both Profile Service and Data Lake?
+### Does this change apply to SKUs that have a shared limit for both Profile and data lake?

-Customers that are on SKUs that have shared Average Profile Richness between Profile Service and data lake will continue to see the Total Consumed Storage metric, and will **not** see the Average Profile Richness metric.
+Customers that are on SKUs that have shared Average Profile Richness between Profile and data lake will continue to see the Total Consumed Storage metric, and will **not** see the Average Profile Richness metric.